daniel-tanaka-x/bitcoin_piggybank/README.md

 - microSD card 4GB or more [use Raspberry Pi OS Lite (32-bit)]
 - Raspberry Pi Charger and/or mobile battery for Raspberry Pi (I use mobile battery named [UPS-Lite V1.2 Power Board + Battery])

-Unfortunately, I have no skills to create 3D piggyban models for this project.
+Unfortunately, I have no skills to create 3D models for this project.
 So there is no cases for it.
 I'm sorry.

 ## Commands to prepare the environment